Spartronics4915/Dashboard/README.md

 window-dimming 'are you sure' thing) otherwise the dashboard won't start up on boot.

+### Programming Note

+From the pynetworktables2js docs:

+  NetworkTables is type sensitive, whereas Javascript is loosely typed.
+  This function will not check the type of the value that you are trying to *put*, so you must be careful to only put the correct values (types) that are expected.
+If your robot tries to retrieve the value and it is an unexpected type, an exception will be thrown and your robot may crash.
+  Make sure you test your code – you have been warned.

 ### Helpful Links

 [python](http://python.org) - is the language atop-which the dashboard